gg582/gg582/README.md

 This is not 'high-leveled' certificates.
 But this needs some comments.

-I took 'Industrial Engineer' examination 's first screening, as I were not an undergradute student.
-I was only 3rd grade.
+I took the Industrial Engineer examination's first screening while I was not yet an undergraduate student.

-Engineer certificates does not allow people who graduated fourth grade of the college.
-So, students who are not undergraduate cannot take this.
+Engineer certificates do not allow people who have graduated from a four-year college.

 Also, colleges with 2 years courses cannot take this.
 In my opinion it is a kind of system limitation.

 And I took a final test in 2025.
 If I can get enough time to get 'Engineer' examination,

 which is one step higher than 'Industrial Engineer', I have courage to take.

-First screening test's pass rate was 51%.
-Final test's pass wate was 49.64%, which is quite easier than the 2023-2024's test.
+The first screening pass rate was 51%.
+The final test's pass rate was 49.64%, which is somewhat easier than the 2023–2024 test.

 Test checks skills about MVC structure, and Development process, and a bit of SQL/Java/Unix.